AY2526S1-CS2103T-F15b-1/tp/docs/UserGuide.md

 Format:
 `delete claim -c_id CLIENT_ID -p_id POLICY_ID -cl_id CLAIM_ID [-desc DESCRIPTION]`

-> 💡 **Tip:** Description is an optional field.
-It is just for your reference and will not be used to identify the claim to delete.
+> :bulb: **Tip:** Description is an optional field.
+It is just for your reference and will not be used to identify the
+> claim to delete.

 Example: Let's say you need to delete claim `CL003` from policy `P101` for client `C101`.
 1. **First, find the correct IDs:**